Donald Bren School of Information and Computer Sciences

-The Donald Bren School of Information and Computer Sciences, also known colloquially as UCI's School of ICS or simply the Bren School, is an academic unit of University of California, Irvine (UCI), and the only dedicated school of computer science in the University of California system.
-Consisting of nearly three thousand students, faculty, and staff, the school maintains three buildings in the South-East section of UCI's undergraduate campus, and maintains student body and research affiliations throughout UCI.
+The UC Irvine Donald Bren School of Information and Computer Sciences (ICS) is the information school of the University of California, Irvine (UCI).
+Consisting of nearly three thousand students, faculty, and staff, the school has three buildings in the southeast section of UCI's undergraduate campus, and maintains student body and research affiliations throughout UCI.

 The school of ICS consists of three departments: Computer Science, Informatics, and Statistics.
-The combined groupings focus the school around the fields of computing and processing of information.
+The combined groupings focus the school around the fields of computing and information processing.
 The departments confer eight undergraduate, eleven masters, and seven doctoral degrees in total, with some degree programs cooperating with affiliated schools.

 History

-Beginning in 1968, three years after UCI's founding, the Department of Information and Computer Science was created as an independent department, not belonging to any school.
-In 2002, the 35-year-old department was elevated to the status of a school, and its faculty were partitioned into two departments, the Department of Computer Science and the Department of Informatics.
+In 1968, three years after UCI's founding, the Department of Information and Computer Science was created as an independent department, not belonging to any school.
+In 2002, the 35-year-old department was elevated to school status, and its faculty were partitioned into two departments, the Department of Computer Science and the Department of Informatics.
 The Department of Statistics, founded earlier in 2002, was included as a third department in the newly created school.

-During 2004, the school received a $20 million anonymous donation.
+In 2004, the school received a US$20 million anonymous donation.
 The donation was later revealed to be from Donald Bren, a wealthy real estate developer and head of the Irvine Company.
 The school was renamed in his honor.